Low-carb diets are very effective. That is a scientific fact.

 Of course, losing weight is not the same as losing fat.

-It is possible, especially if you're new to weight lifting, that you are gaining muscle at the same time that you're losing fat.
+It is possible, especially if you're new to weight lifting, that you are gaining muscle at the same time as you're losing fat.

-To make sure that you're losing, use something other than just the scale (which is a big, fat liar).
+To make sure that you're losing, use something other than just the scale.
 Use a measuring tape to measure your waist circumference and have your body fat percentage measured every month or so.

 Also, take pictures.
 Take note of how your clothes fit.
-If you're looking thinner and your clothes are looser, then you ARE losing fat no matter what the scale says.
+If you're looking thinner and your clothes are looser, you are losing fat no matter what the scale says.

-Bottom Line: Weight loss isn’t linear and there’s a lot more to weight than just body fat.
+Summary Weight loss isn’t linear, and there’s a lot more to weight than just body fat.
 Be patient and use other ways of measuring than just the scale.

 Some people are more carb sensitive than others.